 I love created videos because it’s so much easier for ME to see how people organize rather than hear them tell me about it.
 This year I set up my planner in the most simple way I’ve ever done it.
 I used my Monthly Planning Page, which are part of the LWC Forever Planning Pack to create a seasonal plan for our school year.
 I’m already feeling the lightness and freedom this year’s homeschool planner is providing.

-Click below to view how I set up my homeschool planner for 2018.
+Click below to view how I set up my homeschool planner!

 Get the 6 Secrets to a Simpler Mom Life